-I had a night like this for the last time last year, during my 12th year of Motherhood, when I solemnly vowed that this WOULD NEVER HAPPEN TO ME AGAIN.
+I had a night like this for the last time a couple years ago, during my 12th year of Motherhood, when I solemnly vowed that this WOULD NEVER HAPPEN TO ME AGAIN.

 I finally realized that I was setting myself up for failure by being totally unprepared every time one of my kids came down with an illness.

 We do our best to be proactive, but something will catch up with us eventually.
 Especially with four boys who are sweet but disgusting, who constantly have to be reminded to wash their hands, and FOR THE LOVE OF ALL THAT IS HOLY, DON’T PUT YOUR MOUTH ON THAT!
 I’m actually surprised they don’t get sick more often.

 When I was buying supplies the morning after our last all-nighter, I thought, “What if I bought extras of all these things and put them away for the next time?”

 Duh.
 I guess sometimes I’m a slow learner.

 This has made such a difference in my life.
 Trust me, you NEED a sick day survival kit!